Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Experimental Results

-Table~\ref{tab:max_toxicity} of Appendix~\ref{app:maxtoxicity} provides MaxToxicity results by context type and prompt for each LVLM.
-These results show that Molmo-7B produces the highest values of MaxToxicity across all prompts except the \emph{Should} prompt, indicating that it exhibits the greatest sensitivity to the depicted context w.r.t. generation of higher toxicity text.
+\paragraph{MaxToxicity} Table~\ref{tab:max_toxicity} of Appendix~\ref{app:maxtoxicity} provides MaxToxicity results by context type and prompt for each LVLM.
+These results show that Molmo-7B produces the highest values of MaxToxicity among 7B-12B models across all prompts except the \emph{Should} prompt, indicating that it exhibits the greatest sensitivity to the depicted context w.r.t. generation of higher toxicity text.
 Our sentence completion prompts which begin with a negative statement (\emph{Arrest}, \emph{Bad Influence}, and \emph{Shouldn't}) generally elicit the highest values of MaxToxicity among evaluated prompts.
 InternVL3 and Llava-1.6 achieve notably lower MaxToxicity scores on the \emph{Arrest} prompt, but this can be attributed to their high refusal rates for this prompt (see Section~\ref{sec:refusal}).
+Across the InternVL3 family, the 1B model produces noticeably higher MaxToxicity for the \emph{Arrest} and \emph{Bad Influence} prompts, which could be due to its weaker refusal response.

 While MaxToxicity only indicates when one context produces significantly different levels in toxicity than another context, we further characterize which contexts are associated with the highest toxicity values in each counterfactual set in Figure~\ref{fig:maxtoxicity-max-context-distribution} of Appendix~\ref{app:maxtoxicity}.
 In the case of Molmo-7B, over 60\% of these high toxicity cases occur when the context depicts a Synagogue or a Christian church.
 We also observe significant skewness among socioeconomic contexts, where nearly half of all high toxicity cases are associated with the low income group for Molmo, Qwen2.5-VL, and Llava-1.6.